MediaComem/comem-archidep/ex/config-through-environment.md

 > `?:`][php-shorthand-comparisons].

-Do **NOT** set a default value for the password, as it is a bad practice to hardcode sensitive values (as mentionned in the [Config section of The Twelve-Factor App](https://12factor.net/config)).
+Do **NOT** set a default value for the password, as it is a bad practice to hardcode sensitive values (as mentioned in the [Config section of The Twelve-Factor App](https://12factor.net/config)).
 The definition of the `DB_PASS` variable should have no default and look like this: